TaylorDarneille/SEIRFX818/javascript/additional-topics/js-data-scraping.md

 Run the program and take a look at the `cheerio` object.
 How might we find the html again?
 Does the `cheerio` object contain a method for this?

-### Step 3: Identify the content you want to scrape.
+### [DEPRECATED: example website isn't working properly anymore] Step 3: Identify the content you want to scrape.

 * First you have to identify what content you're looking to scrape and how to access it.
 Clicking on one of the neighborhoods displays a hidden div with information about that location.
 Each of these divs have both 1\) the name of the 'hood and 2\) a link to a page detailing the neighborhood.
 Let's say that we want to grab the name and the link to more info for each of the neighborhoods.
 * Inspect that div- you'll see these hidden divs have a class `info-window-content`.